rebaze/Learn-PaxExam/README.md

 # Differences to Pax Exam 1.x

 For switchers, here are some words about what has changed from Pax Exam 1.x.

+On the inside, Pax Exam 2 is an almost 80% rewrite of the "host" side.
+Which means, the workflow of how tests are gathered, constructed, Test Containers spawned, this has completely changed.
+With a focus on:

+* Stability

+* Ease for extension

+* Documentation

+As a user of Exam 1.x, you should be able to completely transition to Exam 2 with just changing the dependencies in your pom.xml. (or build.gradle)
+If you used Pax Exam API previously heavily, you might need to change some package-imports in your setup classes.

+What will not work:

+* Pax Exam Maven Plugin: This has been left out for future releases.
+Reason: it ties you to use the Pax Runner Test Container only.